CODING & DOCUMENTATION

 Does a provider need to spend a full 30 minutes providing advance care planning in order to report code 99497?

 From a CPT perspective, the time requirement for this service is met when the midpoint is passed (i.e., 16 minutes).
-Payers may adopt different
+Payers may adopt different policies requiring that time thresholds be met or exceeded.

 WE WANT TO HEAR FROM YOU